Flagfolds: an approach to multi-dimensional varifolds: Flagfolds

 As varifolds are measures, they naturally encompass both continuous and discrete shapes.
 Considering for instance a finite set of points $\{x_i\}_{i = 1 \ldots N}$ in $\R^n$ provided with positive weights $(m_i)_{i = 1 \ldots N}$ and directions $(P_i)_{i = 1 \ldots N}$ in $\G$, one can associate the \emph{point cloud varifold} (\cite{Blanche-rectifiability,BuetLeonardiMasnou})

 Nevertheless, such a definition requires to know directions in $\G$ and in particular their dimension $d$ is fixed (a priori known and common to all points).
-From a practical point of view, some data come with a natural notion of direction (e.g. diffusion MRI data) but in general, one computes a direction $P_i$ by performing a local PCA in a neighbourhood of $x_i$: the natural directional information first arise as a (renormalized to trace $1$) covariance matrix $S_i \in \xSym_+^1(n)$ and is subsequently truncated to an a priori dimension $d$ so as to define $P_i \in \G$.
+From a practical point of view, data rarely come with a natural notion of direction (e.g. diffusion MRI data), but one often estimates a direction $P_i$ by performing a local PCA in a neighbourhood of $x_i$: the natural directional information first arise as a (renormalized to trace $1$) covariance matrix $S_i \in \xSym_+^1(n)$ and is subsequently truncated to an a priori dimension $d$ so as to define $P_i \in \G$.
 Directly defining the measure

 sounds better adapted to practical data and avoids prescribing a fixed dimension.
 Such a measure $W$ in $\R^n \times \xSym_+^1(n)$ is an example of what we call \emph{flagfolds}.

 \emph{Flagfolds} furthermore allow to consider diffuse ($n$--dimensional) approximations of lower $d$--dimensional objects (that converge in the sense of flagfolds).
 Note that using varifolds to perform such diffuse approximations is possible: the mass of the varifold can be absolutely continuous with respect to the Lebesgue measure in $\R^n$, but the information conveyed by the Grassmannian $\G$ part is $d$--dimensional (by definition) and thus lack coherence with the dimension of the mass measure.
 Let us detail a concrete example.